 According to CVE Details, 2016 was actually a record year for PHP security vulnerabilities, with over 100 issues reported.
 These included DoS, code execution, overflow, memory corruption, XSS, directory traversal, bypass, and gain information types.
 2017 was the third-worst year since 2,000, with over 40 vulnerabilities.

 Even PHP themselves give some feedback about staying current:

 PHP, like any other large system, is under constant scrutiny and improvement.
 Each new version will often include both major and minor changes to enhance security and repair any flaws, configuration mishaps, and other issues that will affect the overall security and stability of your system.
 Like other system-level scripting languages and programs, the best approach is to update often, and maintain awareness of the latest versions and their changes.
 PHP, Keeping Current

 With the release of PHP 7.2, 7.3, 7.4, and 8.0 came huge performance gains!
 8.1 shows even more gains, and 8.2 has just been released.
-So big, in fact, that it should be priority over a lot of the small optimizations you might playing around with on your WordPress site.
+So big, in fact, that it should be a priority over a lot of the small optimizations you might playing around with on your WordPress site.
 The following benchmarks demonstrate significant performance improvements with PHP 7 over its previous iterations.
-PHP 7 allows the system to execute twice as many requests per second in comparison with the PHP 5.6, at almost have the latency.
+PHP 7 allows the system to execute twice as many requests per second in comparison with the PHP 5.6, at almost half of the latency.

 We also ran our own performance benchmarks last year with PHP 5.6 vs PHP 7 vs HHVM.
-And similarly to the benchmarks above we saw that PHP 7 could excecute almost three times as many transactions per second as compared to PHP 5.6.
+And similarly to the benchmarks above, we saw that PHP 7 could execute almost three times as many transactions per second as compared to PHP 5.6.